corinnebowers/PARRA/README.md

 * lossexceedance.Rmd: Generates a first-of-its-kind loss exceedance curve for Sonoma County and calculates the expected benefit of a hypothetical community flood mitigation action.

 For an even more detailed description, please visit the code implementation flowchart <a href = "https://www.corinnebowers.com/parra">here</a>.
 The flowchart explains the purpose and sequence of all files included in this repository, and attempts to provide a roadmap for users who want to replicate and build upon the component models in the PARRA framework.
 All questions can be directed to \[my email\].

+notes to self:

+* INUN.R is nowhere on the flowchart
+* on the flowchart: add explanatory text about the rollovers \& discourage mobile use
+* figure out in Github how to open these links in separate tabs